robertrumney/anti-matter/Code/Music/README.md

 - Play background music with looping and adjustable volume.
 - Simultaneously play & mix voice monologues or SFX from the same actor with looping and adjustable volume.
 - Easy integration into Unreal Engine projects.
-- Customizable looping behavior for music and monologues.
+- Customizable looping behavior for music

 ## Usage